 Resource-Aware Heterogeneous Federated Learning using Neural Architecture Search

 Federated Learning (FL) is extensively used to train AI/ML models in distributed and privacy-preserving settings.
-Participant edge devices in FL systems typically contain non-independent and identically distributed~(Non-IID) private data and unevenly distributed computational resources.
-Preserving user data privacy while optimizing AI/ML models in a heterogeneous federated network requires us to address data heterogeneity and system/resource heterogeneity.
-Hence, we propose \underline{R}esource-\underline{a}ware \underline{F}ederated \underline{L}earning~(RaFL) to address these challenges.
-RaFL allocates resource-aware models to edge devices using Neural Architecture Search~(NAS) and allows heterogeneous model architecture deployment by knowledge extraction and fusion.
-Integrating NAS into FL enables on-demand customized model deployment for resource-diverse edge devices.
+Participant edge devices in FL systems typically contain non-independent and identically distributed (Non-IID) private data and unevenly distributed computational resources.
+Preserving user data privacy while optimizing AI/ML models in a heterogeneous federated network requires us to address data and system/resource heterogeneity.
+To address these challenges, we propose Resource-aware Federated Learning (RaFL).
+RaFL allocates resource-aware specialized models to edge devices using Neural Architecture Search (NAS) and allows heterogeneous model architecture deployment by knowledge extraction and fusion.
+Combining NAS and FL enables on-demand customized model deployment for resource-diverse edge devices.
 Furthermore, we propose a multi-model architecture fusion scheme allowing the aggregation of the distributed learning results.
 Results demonstrate RaFL's superior resource efficiency compared to SoTA.

 PDF Abstract